EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Introduction

-However, beneath these impressive achievements lies a fundamental challenge that undermines the equitable deployment of AI in healthcare.
-Medical AI systems can consistently exhibit troubling performance disparities across demographic subpopulations.
-Studies have revealed that clinical datasets are overwhelmingly skewed toward majority groups, whether defined by race, gender, age, or socioeconomic status~\citep{larrazabal2020gender, obermeyer2019dissecting, liang2021towards, thakur2023language}.
-State-of-the-art (SOTA) classifiers demonstrate significant true positive rate (TPR) disparities across all clinical tasks, datasets, and demographic subgroups~\citep{seyyedkalantari2021chexclusion, seyyedkalantari2021underdiagnosis}.
+However, medical AI systems performing clinical reasoning can exhibit troubling performance disparities across demographic subpopulations, undermining their equitable deployment in practice.
+Studies have revealed that clinical datasets are overwhelmingly skewed toward majority groups, whether defined by race, gender, age, or socioeconomic status~\citep{larrazabal2020gender, obermeyer2019dissecting, liang2021towards, thakur2023language}, leading state-of-the-art classifiers to demonstrate significant true positive rate disparities across clinical tasks and demographic subgroups~\citep{seyyedkalantari2021chexclusion, seyyedkalantari2021underdiagnosis}.
+During training, conventional optimization naturally favors well-represented populations, as they contribute more gradient updates and dominate the loss landscape~\citep{stiglic2020interpretability, kumarakulasinghe2020evaluating}.
+The heterogeneous nature of multimodal clinical data, spanning multiple specialties and patient demographics, can further exacerbate these disparities as different groups may require fundamentally different diagnostic considerations~\citep{ghanvatkar2023graph, cui2023deep}.
 Such systematic biases not only perpetuate healthcare inequalities but also erode trust in AI-assisted diagnosis, particularly among underserved communities who stand to benefit most from improved healthcare access~\citep{trustinai}.

-During training, conventional optimization approaches naturally favor well-represented populations, as they contribute more gradient updates and dominate the loss landscape~\citep{stiglic2020interpretability, kumarakulasinghe2020evaluating}.
-This creates a pernicious feedback loop: models become increasingly specialized for majority populations while performance on minority groups stagnates or even degrades.
-Furthermore, the heterogeneous nature of clinical data spanning multiple specialties, modalities, and patient demographics, can exacerbate these disparities as different groups may require fundamentally different diagnostic considerations~\citep{ghanvatkar2023graph, cui2023deep}.